VolodymyrChuyko/mysql_db_normalization/README.md

 # Database Normalization Task

 ## Optimizing a Retail Network Inventory Management Database
 You are working with an unstructured dataset for a retail network that sells products from multiple manufacturers in various stores.
 Different stores can sell identical products, but each store specializes in selling certain categories of products.
-Each product corresponds to a category, and the data is currently in **UNF (Unnormalized Form)**, violating normalization principles.
+Each product can belong to multiple categories, and the data is currently in **UNF (Unnormalized Form)**, violating normalization principles.
 Below is the raw data with product, store, category, price, and quantity information:

 |ProductInfo|Category|StoreAddress|StoreCity|StoreZipCode|Quantity|
 |:---:|:---:|:---:|:---:|:---:|:---:|